Jace2203/Chess/README.md

 # Chess
-chess game with an idiotic AI
+chess game with an AI
-using the renderer from TheCherno https://github.com/TheCherno
+using the renderer from TheCherno
+https://github.com/TheCherno